 Biography

 Shiddharth (Sid) Chand, a tenor of New Zealand Fijian-Indian heritage, has quickly emerged as a distinguished figure in the classical music realm.
-Recently accepted as a Manetti Shrem Opera Program Fellow, he will subsequently perform at Festival Napa Valley, where he will be covering the role of Pedrillo in Mozart's 'Die Entführung auf dem Seräil'.
-Shiddharth showcased his versatility and artistry with compelling role debuts as Rinuccio in Puccini’s 'Gianni Schicci' under the baton of Curt Pajer and as Miles in Mazzoli’s 'Proving Up' conducted by Steven Osgood.
+Recently accepted as a Manetti Shrem Opera Program Fellow, he performed at the Festival Napa Valley, he covered the role of Pedrillo in Mozart's 'Die Entführung auf dem Seräil'.
+Shiddharth showcased his versatility and artistry with compelling role debuts as Rinuccio in Puccini’s 'Gianni Schicci' and Ferrando in Mozart’s ‘Così fan tutte’ under the baton of Curt Pajer as well as Miles in Mazzoli’s 'Proving Up' conducted by Steven Osgood.

 Demonstrating his commitment to contemporary compositions, Shiddharth premiered Alexander Cowdell's evocative work 'A Place of Quiet' with the Auckland Youth Orchestra, a performance later recorded and published by SOUNZ Aotearoa.
 He also mesmerized audiences with Benjamin Britten’s ‘Serenade with Horn and Strings’ alongside the NCMA Chamber Orchestra in Nelson, earning acclaim for his "transcendently beautiful" rendition (Nelson Mail).